reedhhw/bridgefy-ios-developer-1/README.md

 **info**: Prints errors and information related to the framework processes.

-**debug**: Prints error, framework processes information and debug messages.
+**debug**: Prints error, framework processes information, and debug messages.

 **trace**: Acts like the previous level, but also prints a full trace information for the mesh packets and some other specific events.